 Use the list below to start to get your paperwork in order for your bank meeting.

 Your company secretary is likely to be a valuable ally in getting your required documents together as they likely had these on hand at your incorporation.
 They can also act as a signatory to help open the account – however most banks require the presence of at least two signatories when opening the account.

 What bank should I choose?

 This is not a list of “the best banks” but rather a list of banks where we found opening a bank account for startups to be easier.
-Our roster includes OCBC, UOB, DBS, Maybank and Currenxie.

-Business Entrepreneur Account (For foreign shareholders)
+SG Business Entrepreneur Account (For foreigners residing abroad)